nikitavoloboev/privacy-respecting/contributing.md

-# Contribution Guidelines
+# Contributing

-Thank you for taking the time to contribute! ♥️

-Ensure your pull request adheres to following guidelines:
+Thank you for taking the time to contribute! ♥️ Ensure your PR adheres to following guidelines:

 - Search included services/tools before adding a new one, as yours may be a duplicate.
 - Only add entries you think are great!
 Feel welcome to remove entries that you think aren't great!